gchq/Gaffer/core/cache/README.md

 </dependency>
 ```

-When the cache service is initialised a shutdown hook is added to the JVM.
+When run in a servlet context, the CacheServiceLoader is shutdown gracefully by the
-This allows the teardown process to happen gracefully.
+ServletLifecycleListener found in the REST package.

 If using the Hazelcast instance of the Cache service be aware that once the last
 node shuts down, all data will be lost.
 This is due to the data being held in